Skip to main content

 ๐Ÿ”— Eastern Shipbuilding "Coastline Initiative" Reef Partnership

-Eastern Shipbuilding (ESB) partnered with the Bay County Artificial Reef Association (BCARA, 501(c)(3)) and Bay County's Artificial Reef Program in Fall 2022 to promote welding programs in various high schools and colleges around Bay and Gulf Counties.
+In Fall 2022, Eastern Shipbuilding partnered with the Bay County Artificial Reef Association (BCARA, 501(c)(3)) and Bay County’s Artificial Reef Program to promote welding programs in high schools and colleges across Bay and Gulf Counties.
+This partnership gives students hands-on experience while contributing to important environmental projects that benefit local marine ecosystems.

 April 23, 2025

-The second set of student reef deployments are on the horizon!
-The reefs passed their final inspection and will be deployed closer to summer.
-In order from left to right, the reefs pictured were fabricated by Wewahitchka High School, Chipola College, Tom P. Haney Technical College, and Port St. Joe High School.
+The second set of student-built artificial reefs is almost ready for deployment after successfully passing their final inspection.
+These reefs will be placed in the water closer to summer, providing new habitats for marine life and opportunities for recreational fishing.
+From left to right in the photo, the reefs were fabricated by Wewahitchka High School, Chipola College, Tom P. Haney Technical College, and Port St. Joe High School.

 Steel fabricated artificial reef that looks like a cafe.
 Steel artificial reef material fabricated to look like a submarine.